xipki/xipki/README.md

 ## Setup CA Server

-1. Start the servlet container
+1. Start the servlet container, e.g. tomcat.
 HSM devices of Thales, e.g. nCipher, can use Thales preload to manage the PKCS#11 sessions.
 In this case, the servlet container should be started as follows
 ```sh
 preload <start script>
 ```

-2. Setup CA in Management CLI (xipki-mgmt-cli)
+2. Setup CA in Management CLI (in folder `xipki-mgmt-cli`)
     * _(If error like "Identity or Certificate with label=mylabel already exists" occurs, you need to comment the line which generate the key (e.g. dsa-p11 ec-p11, rsa-p11, sm2-p12) or delete the existing key using command `delete-key-p11`)_.